casper-ecosystem/payment-example/README.md

 It is important to note that not every purse action is available from any context.
 `transfer_from_purse_to_purse` is only possible when the caller has access rights to both purses.
 Namely `WRITE` and `READ` access to the purse they are transferring from, and `ADD` access to the purse they are trying to transfer to.
-An example with elevated importance is the `main_purse` of accounts.
-You can only withdraw from this purse in the session context of the owning account, and `WRITE` byte is removed automatically when you transfer a `URef` to the `main_purse` from the owners session.
+An important example is the `main_purse` of accounts.
+You can only withdraw from the `main_purse` in the session context of the owning account, and `WRITE` byte is removed automatically when you transfer a `URef` to the `main_purse` from the owners session.
-If you want to `transfer_from_purse_to_account` on the other hand, you need only have access rights to the purse you transfer from, and will only transfer to the target account's `main_purse`.
+If you want to use `transfer_from_purse_to_account` on the other hand, you need only have access rights to the purse you transfer from, and will only transfer to the target account's `main_purse`.

+In short, you can only put motes into a purse you have `ADD` access on, and you can only withdraw from a purse that has `READ` and `WRITE`.
+You can also not give out `WRITE` access to your `main_purse` to other contexts.

 You also cannot just "reconstruct" a URef that holds a purse from its bytes in a different contract.